bitranox/cli_exit_tools/README.rst

         trace_back
             if traceback information should be printed.
-This is usually set early in the CLI application to the config object via a commandline option. stream
+This is usually set early in the CLI application to the config object via a commandline option. length_limit
+            int, limits the length of the message stream
             optional, to which stream to print, default = stderr